26th Sunday in Ordinary Time Year A

 In Matthew 21:28-32, the Gospel for the 26th Sunday in Ordinary Time Year A, the focus is a parable where two sons are asked to work in a vineyard.
 One agrees but doesn’t act, while the other initially refuses but later complies.
 The story underscores that actions, not words, matter in displaying righteousness.
 It’s a theme consistent with Matthew’s larger teachings on love, service, and obedience.
 Jesus notes that even marginalized individuals can enter God’s kingdom through sincere actions, aligning with Matthew’s broader messages.

-Homilies and Reflections for the 26th Sunday in Ordinary Time Year A
+Homilies and Commentaries for the 26th Sunday in Ordinary Time Year A

 Sunday September 27, 2026